Mapulana people: History

-There are legendary tales among the MaPulana about the bravery and cleverness of Sekakole (who was already and old man) at the Battle of Moholoholo.
-It is said that he wielded guns that he had traded for, and performed many magic spells to best the Swazi soldiers with one notable tale telling of how he turned himself into an anthill to confuse his enemy and escape.
+There are legendary tales among the MaPulana about the bravery and cleverness of Sekakole (who was already an old man) at the Battle of Moholoholo.
+It is said that he wielded guns that he had traded for and performed many magic spells to best the Swazi soldiers, with one notable tale telling of how he turned himself into an anthill to confuse his enemy and escape.